jsbmg/mist/README.md

 `$HOME/.mist.toml`

 Each `[section]` of the configuration defines a *profile*, under which a few variables are defined for that profile (such as the directory, and the ssh address, etc.).
 Multiple profiles can be configured for different directories.
-See `mist.toml` in the repository for an example.
+See `/examples/mist.toml` for an example configuration.

 ## Usage